sgaunet/k8s-vagrant/k8s-rke/README.md

 Here is a cluster which will recommend a powerful laptop (2Go RAM by VM and 2 vcpu).
-Be carefull, there is also an axtra disk (/dev/sdb) by VM.
+Be carefull, there is also an extra disk (/dev/sdb) by VM.
 Every disk is created under the data folder (data/disk-XX.vdi).
 In the vagranfile, this disk is fixed to 50 Gb.
 Reduce it you don't have enough spaces.

 Why adding such a disk ?
 Because after creating the cluster, you will be able to install rook/ceph and it needs some spaces to allow to play with Persistent Volumes.
-(Will be added soon)

 # Create cluster